abogoyavlensky/automigrate/README.md

 ##### Index types

-Second element must be a keyword of available index types are presented in following table:
+Second element required and must be a keyword of available index types are presented in following table:

 | Field type | Description |
 |------------|-------------|